daniyalmaster693/sportssync/README.md

 ## Supported Leagues:

-_Leagues that are fully supported, mean that they have a scores, standings, and news command_
+_Leagues that are fully supported include the following: a scores and schedule, standings, and news command_

 - NHL (Fully supported)
 - NBA (Fully Supported)